espressif/ESP8266_RTOS_SDK/docs/en/get-started/eclipse-setup.rst

 Building in Eclipse
 -------------------

 Before your project is first built, Eclipse may show a lot of errors and warnings about undefined values.
-This is because some source files are automatically generated as part of the esp-idf build process.
+This is because some source files are automatically generated as part of the ESP8266_RTOS_SDK build process.
 These errors and warnings will go away after you build the project.

 * Click OK to close the Properties dialog in Eclipse.

 * Outside Eclipse, open a command line prompt.
-Navigate to your project directory, and run ``make menuconfig`` to configure your project's esp-idf settings.
+Navigate to your project directory, and run ``make menuconfig`` to configure your project's ESP8266_RTOS_SDK settings.
 This step currently has to be run outside Eclipse.

-*If you try to build without running a configuration step first, esp-idf will prompt for configuration on the command line - but Eclipse is not able to deal with this, so the build will hang or fail.*
+*If you try to build without running a configuration step first, ESP8266_RTOS_SDKf will prompt for configuration on the command line - but Eclipse is not able to deal with this, so the build will hang or fail.*

 * Back in Eclipse, choose Project -> Build to build your project.